Hands-on activity | Building no. | Time |

 There’s a fire!
 At the ‘Brandboden’ our younger guests can pretend they’re in the fire brigade!
 When the bucket is filled with water, the hand sprayer is used.
 Using all their strength they have to pump enough water to put out the fire.
 When the bell rings, you’ve beaten the fire.

-In the cellar in the granary from Wellhausen TG (622), our younger visitors can play with the toys of their ancestors.
+In the cellar underneath the granary (622), our younger visitors can play with the toys of their ancestors.
 Little ones can walk around on stilts, ride a hobbyhorse, look through children’s books, pile up building blocks, dress up rag dolls or play a game of ring-toss – now, how many of those old games do you remember?

 An elf and his helpers meet at the edge of the woods.
 They are the principle figures in the exhibition "Enchanted Forest" and lead the children from one theme to another.